Project-Quenq/desktop-app/README.md

 ## 📥 Download the Official App

-The secure and official download for the free Reborn XP desktop app is available on our website:
+The secure and official download for the free Reborn XP desktop app is available on our store:

 [**➡️ quenq.gumroad.com/l/desktop-app**](https://quenq.gumroad.com/l/desktop-app)